-Kodi 18 'Leia': Release date, features and how to download the latest build
+Kodi 18 'Leia': Windows 64-bit support arrives

 Related: How to install Kodi on an Amazon Fire Stick

-Kodi 18 Leia features – what's being updated?
+Kodi 18 Leia features – What's being updated?

 As mentioned, 'Leia' is in beta for the time being, so the full list of new features is yet to be confirmed.